 To view a list of all deleted Looks:

-- Add a filter on Deleted Date from Look, and set the filter value to
+2. Add a filter on Deleted Date from Look, and set the filter value to is not null.

 https://<instance_name.looker.com>/explore/system__activity/look?fields=look.id,look.title,look.link,look.deleted_date&f[look.deleted_date]=NOT+NULL&sorts=look.title&limit=500&column_limit=50